akashic

 Covering parts of Osceola and Polk counties south of Orlando, FL-9 has a large Puerto Rican population that has trended Republican in recent cycles, helping push the 2024 presidential margin to R+4.3 after near-even results a decade ago.

-The demographics suggest why.
-A population of 858,152, a 40% non-Hispanic-white share, and a median household income of $75,792 situate the district in the broader realignment patterns of recent cycles.
+A population of 858,152, a 40% non-Hispanic-white share, and a median household income of $75,792 describe the district.

 Compare two places, side by side